 The Year 9 (2007-2010) follow-up wave included mother and father core interviews, as well as primary caregiver interviews, home visits, and interviewer observations, similar to the previous two waves.
 We conducted a short interview with the focal child around their ninth birthdays, collecting information on their relationships with parents and siblings, school connectedness, task completion, self-concept, and home routines.
 During these in-home assessments, saliva samples were collected from focal children and their biological mother to create Biomarker data (Telomere Length, DNA Methylation Clocks) and Polygenic Scores (PGS).

 The Year 15 follow-up wave of data collection took place from 2014 to 2017.
 Activities included primary caregiver and teen interviews (mostly conducted by phone), and home visit activities and interviewer observations conducted with a subset of ~1,000 teens.
 In addition to recollecting data on the topics covered throughout the previous five waves, the phone interviews included new measures on focal childrens' education and school experiences, risky behaviors such as sexual activity and substance use, peer interactions, and pro-social behaviors.
-The home visits included height/weight/waist circumference measurements, and interviewer observations of the home environment.
-Teens who participated in the In-Home Study to create Biomarker data (Telomere Length, DNA Methylation Clocks) and Polygenic Scores (PGS).
+The home visits included height/weight/waist circumference measurements and interviewer observations of the home environment.
+Saliva samples were collected from teens who completed the In-Home Study to create Biomarker data (Telomere Length, DNA Methylation Clocks) and Polygenic Scores (PGS).
 These teens were also invited to participate in a Sleep Study and were asked to wear an accelerometer on their non-dominant wrist for seven consecutive days to track their sleep, in addition to the completion of daily diary entries.
 A sample of teens participating in the Year-15 in-home study additionally completed The mDiary Study of Adolescent Relationships (mDiary), a year-long study examining the romantic and sexual relationships of teens.

 Data files containing measures from the interviews, home visits, and observations are available for download through the OPR Data Archive.